LiamKettle/website/content/project/airbnb-algorithm/index.md

 * Enhance visibility of potential in-person host interactions
 * Restructure what listing characteristics users can filter by

 # Reflection

-* Qualtrics is good for learning MaxDiff, but not for applying under their basic subscription.
-Next time, I would trial Sawtooth Software given their survey tools specific to conjoint analysis.
+* Qualtrics is a good start at conceptualizing and learning the MaxDiff survey; however, a dedicated survey tool (e.g., Sawtooth Software) would be better if administering MaxDiff consistently.

 # The Technical